rahulkavale/spark-examples/README.md

 spark-examples
 ==============
-BigramAnalysis is stable at this point, all other class depand on the local files, need to fix the paths for the inputs.
+Anagrams, BigramAnalysis, Inverted indices, vihicle usage are stable at this point, all other classes are WIP.
+SOme of the examples depand on the local files, and I will be fixing these paths for the inputs.

 In order to run the examples from local machine,
 Make sure you have spark in your path available.